Cross-Tool Translation: Learning from Multiple AI Assistants¶

 Both agent and skill definitions use markdown with YAML frontmatter — the format is converging even where no formal standard exists.

-Claude Code's docs explain sub-agents with clear semantics; Copilot's docs excel at configuration specifics.
+Claude Code's docs explain sub-agents with clear semantics.
+Copilot's docs are strongest on configuration specifics.

-• Patterns transfercontext engineering principles (prompt altitude, JIT loading, sub-agent architectures) apply identically across tools
+- Patterns transfer: context engineering principles such as prompt altitude, just-in-time loading, and sub-agent architectures apply the same way across tools

 graph LR